realm/realm-object-server/getting-started-enterprise/README.md

 # Getting Started With Realm Object Server Enterprise

+This introduction to Realm Object Server Enterprise will show how to setup a cluster of Realm Object Servers with Docker and show how failover can be simulated.

+### Prerequisites

 The quickest way to get started with ROS Enterprise is by using Docker.
 Make sure you have at least version `17.09.0-ce`:

     $ docker version